skotz/othello-react/README.md

-# othello-react
-React implementation of Othello (game)
+The game of Othello written in React